CLUB DATE CHANGE: due to a conflict with a D.A.R.E. program Scioto’s November CLub day was moved to Tuesday, 19 November 2019, from 3:30 to 5:00 p.m.

 OSU Extension, Pickaway County and Teays Valley School District have teamed up to plan and implement the district’s third annual after-school elementary-wide STEM Club.
 We will meet approximately 2 times per month in each of the four elementary buildings from 3:30-5:00 pm.
 Participants will be limited to 30 students per building.
 Acceptance in the after-school program will be an application based lottery.
 There will be a $ 25 fee for the year with financial hardship waivers available.
 The fee can be cash or check (written out to OSU Extension, Pickaway County) and turned in at the first STEM Club meeting or mailed to OSU Extension, Pickaway County, P.O.
 Box 9, Circleville, OH 43113.
 Save STEM Club blog, u.osu.edu/tvstemclub/, regular updates will be posted to website; such as, club meeting highlights, STEM challenges, and open access to the STEM Club calendar for your student’s STEM Club meetings.
 The goal of the program is to promote student interest and engagement in STEM in each of the elementaries.
 This program is considered an extension of the school day.
 Participants will be engaged in hands-on STEM activities and learn about careers in STEM.

 Students who may enjoy STEM club are those who enjoy being challenged and who are interested in:

-If your child is interested in participating in the lottery visit the STEM Club Blog site for information and complete the online application.
+If your child is interested in participating in the lottery visit the STEM Club Blog site for information and complete the online application (NOW CLOSED).
 Applications must be submitted online by the end of the school day, Friday, August 23rd.
 NO LATE APPLICATIONS BECAUSE IT IS A LOTTERY!
 (STEM Club Meeting dates are subject to change.
 In the event of school cancellation, STEM club will be canceled and not rescheduled.)

 By: Emma Rico, Teays Valley High School STEM Club Mentor